syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 <th style="font-size:14px">Reason
 </th>
 <td style="font-size:14px">
-<b>Annotation may disappear in adobe reader and other pdf viewer sometimes due to the absence of the <b>appearance</b> dictionary.
+<b>Due to the absence of the appearance dictionary, Annotation may sometimes disappear in adobe reader and other pdf viewer.
 </td>
 </tr>
 <tr>
 <th style="font-size:14px">Solution
 </th>
-<td>By enabling the appearance[Graphical representation] for the annotation by using the “SetAppearance” method as below, PDF Annotations will be preserved properly on saving the file.
+<td>By enabling the appearance [Graphical representation] for the annotation by using the “SetAppearance” method as below, PDF Annotations will be preserved properly on saving the file.
 {% tabs %}

 {% highlight c# tabtitle="C#" %}

-//Enable the appearance to free text annotation freeText.SetAppearance(true);
+//Enable the appearance of free text annotation. freeText.SetAppearance(true);

 {% endhighlight %}